223 Jefferson Street S,

-However, when the new theater opened in 1914, it received a new name, the Cozy Theatre, in a contest, for which a local woman won $5 for her winning name.
+However, when the new theatre opened in 1914, it received a new name, the Cozy Theatre, in a contest, for which a local woman won $5 for her winning name.

 On opening day, the eight-reel epic "The Last Days of Pompeii" played at the Cozy Theatre.
 The theatre also had a stage to accomodate vaudeville acts and concerts.

-In 1923, John Quincer purchased the Cozy Theatre, and his family has since continued to run the theater.
+In 1923, John Quincer purchased the Cozy Theatre, and his family has since continued to run the theatre.

 The Cozy Theatre had its grand reopening that fall, with "Rich Man, Poor Girl" starring Robert Young.
 Ticket prices for adults were a quarter, for children, it was a dime.